Manohar-Gunturu/StorageQueryTest-main/README.md

 For testing:
 * Don't use One Drive folder.
-* Create a folder one empty sub-folder and single .jpg file(or you can unzip the pics.zip)
+* Create a folder with one empty sub-folder and one .jpg file(or you can unzip the pics.zip)
 * Right click on the jpg file in the folder
 * Open with > StorageQueryTest